 The revised structure of the Department was approved on 20 August 2020, and has been tailored to create additional capacity in CORE Business priority areas enabling the Department to effectively deliver on its mandates and more importantly to adequately realize governments priority indicators of reduced unauthorized, irregular, fruitless and wasteful expenditure which will ultimately result in improved audit outcomes within the Province as well as improving the participation of vulnerable groups in the economy of the country through transversal SCM monitoring strategies.
-A review will be undertaken in 2022 to ensure adequate capacity to deliver on the provincial priorities and stakeholder needs.
 The approved structure consists of five functional programmes, with 4 being service delivery programmes.
-These are discussed below as follows; -
+These are discussed below as follows;